Well here we are - Season 5 of For What it's Worth. We are now 100 episodes in since the start of the show in 2020 - I milestone worth celebrating!

 I recall him telling me, when he graduated from University with a General Arts degree, he had his pick of jobs.
 Of course that was partly the result of the time period - post Second World War, when nations were rebuilding; Capitalism was in high gear; It was the height of the industrial revolution; Jobs were plentiful with not enough people of working age to meet the labour demand.

 Seemingly these days a liberal arts degree is not nearly as valued as it was when I was younger.
-The answer as to why is still a bit unclear, but certainly it has to do with influence of businesses and their desire for specialized skills - a greater focus on productivity and profit, than on learning or broad-based knowledge.
+The answer as to why is still a bit unclear, but certainly it has to do with the influence of business and the desire for specialized skills - a greater focus on productivity and profit, than on learning or broad-based knowledge.

 Industrialization led to a re-design of schools and curriculum to reflect the industrial line and meet the demands of business and the world of work.